Table of contents

 • Difficulty: Moderate

 Route: The serpentine trail leading to this bowl is located just below Steens Mountain’s 9,734-foot summit at the trailhead.
-From here, you can begin the 1.3 mile and 1,200 foot descent to Wildhorse Lake.
+From here, you can begin the 1.3-mile and 1,200-foot descent to Wildhorse Lake.
 Camping is possible at Wildhorse Lake, but we recommend using only designated campsites.
-Before or after your trip to Wildhorse Lake, we recommend completing the short and relatively easy 1.5 miles roundtrip hike to the top of Steens Mountain.
-Although the summit is marked by various towers and other manmade objects, the views over the Alvord Desert are stunning and worthwhile.
+Before or after your trip to Wildhorse Lake, we recommend completing the short and relatively easy 1.5-mile roundtrip hike to the top of Steens Mountain.
+Although various towers and other manmade objects detract from the summit, the views over the Alvord Desert are stunning and worthwhile.

 Directions: From Frenchglen, take the Steens Mountain Loop Road and head 22 miles up the mountain to a junction with a sign for Steens Summit/Wildhorse Lake.
 Go left and follow the primitive road two miles to the road summit parking area.